The Virgin Birth: Plausible, if God Exists

 We can’t, of course, make the same kind of historical argument for the virgin birth that we can make for the resurrection.
 In the case of the resurrection, numerous eyewitnesses saw Jesus die and also later saw Him come back from the dead.
 But no eyewitness can attest to how Mary became pregnant.
 If Jesus was conceived by the Holy Spirit, that event was private.

-Atheists, of course, declare it to be a “biological impossibility” for a virgin woman to give birth.
+Atheists declare it to be a “biological impossibility” for a virgin woman to give birth.
 In one sense they’re correct: humans, like other mammals, are normally incapable of parthenogenesis (a word that derives from Greek words meaning “virgin” and “birth”).
 But in another sense they’re completely wrong.

 Affirming the virgin birth of Christ as “miraculous” does not mean having to believe that the laws of nature have been broken or violated.
 Just because a virgin birth is not naturally possible doesn’t mean we rule out the possibility of there being a God not bound by the laws of nature.